santichrist/website/content/music/londonlife.md

 in that sense, _fleeting feeling_ is like taking a break to stare around in awe at the city, kind of like taking a midnight walk to a convenience store and just admiring all the lights, people outside partying, the bustling traffic of a city that genuinely never takes a break. _london life_, then, turns this state of mental awe into words. source? i've walked around london at night.

 # you're not even from london though
-yeah ok fair point, but that's how i interpreted the context of the song if nothing else.
+yeah ok fair point, but that's how i interpreted the context of the song if nothing else. to be continued.